MananiElvis/MananiElvis/README.md

 - 👋 Hi, I’m @MananiElvis
-- 👀 I’m interested in ...web development
+- 👀 I’m a frontend web dev.
-- 🌱 I’m currently learning ...javascript language
 - 💞️ I’m looking to collaborate on ...web
 - 📫 How to reach me ...768100332